click-contrib/click_params/CONTRIBUTING.md

 2. Clone your fork locally.
 If you don't know how to proceed, take a look at this [article](https://help.github.com/en/articles/fork-a-repo).

 3. Install the dependencies needed by the project.
+You must first install [poetry](https://python-poetry.org/docs/) on your computer.
+After that, you can run:
     ```bash
-    pip install -e .
-    pipenv install --dev
+    poetry install
     ```

 4. Create a branch for local development